 In one double-blind, placebo-controlled study researchers did a 3-month trial with Chronic Fatigue Syndrome patients.
 86 patients were chosen to receive either 20 mg of NADH daily or a placebo for the first 2-months.
 Mean age of the participants was 47 years.

 The study measured the intensity of fatigue, functional performance, mood state, functional impact of fatigue, quality of life, sleep quality, and exercise capacity.
-Each was measured prior to the study at 30, 60 and 90 days of treatment.
+Each was measured prior to the study.
+And then at 30, 60 and 90 days of treatment.

 The study found that oral administration of NADH resulted in decreased anxiety and maximum heart rate.[vi]